Buckinghamshire: Coat of arms

-The coat of arms of the former Buckinghamshire County Council features a white swan in chains.
+The coat of arms of the former Buckinghamshire County Council features a white mute swan in chains.
 This dates back to the Anglo-Saxon period, when swans were bred in Buckinghamshire for the king's pleasure.
 That the swan is in chains illustrates that the swan is bound to the monarch, an ancient law that still applies to wild swans in the UK today.
 The arms were first borne at the Battle of Agincourt by the Duke of Buckingham.

 Above the swan is a gold band, in the centre of which is Whiteleaf Cross, representing the many ancient landmarks of the county.
 The shield is surmounted by a beech tree, representing the Chiltern Forest that once covered almost half the county.
 Either side of the shield are a buck, for Buckingham, and a swan, the county symbol.

 The motto of the shield is Vestigia Nulla Retrorsum.
 This is Latin and means 'no stepping back' (or 'no steps backwards').

 Economy

 Buckinghamshire has a modern service-based economy and is part of the Berkshire, Buckinghamshire and Oxfordshire NUTS-2 region, which was the seventh richest subregion in the European Union in 2002.
 As well as the highest GDP per capita outside Inner London, Buckinghamshire has the highest quality of life, the highest life expectancy and the best education results in the country.
 The southern part of the county is a prosperous section of the London commuter belt.
 The county has fertile agricultural lands, with many landed estates, especially those of the Rothschild banking family of England in the 19th century (see Rothschild properties in England).
 The county has several annual agricultural shows, with the Bucks County Show established in 1859.
 Manufacturing industries include furniture-making (traditionally centred at High Wycombe), pharmaceuticals and agricultural processing.
 Pinewood Studios in Iver Heath is a principal centre of operations for film and TV production in the UK.

-This is a chart of trend of regional gross value added of Buckinghamshire at current basic prices published by the Office for National Statistics with figures in millions of British Pounds sterling (except GVA index).
+This is a chart of trend of regional gross value added of Buckinghamshire at current basic prices published by the Office for National Statistics with figures in millions of Pounds sterling (except GVA index).